 laboratory order from a healthcare provider is required.

 2021 Domestic and International Travel (policy released Tuesday, March 16,

 Science, Safety, & What to Do: A Playlist (sent to students Friday, December 18, 2020; includes 8 short videos from faculty and staff, plus a review of items to bring to campus)

-Petition for International Travel (Summer 2021)
+Petition for International Travel

 If you have been

 authorized by the FDA, you should register your vaccination using the form below.
 To be considered

 fully vaccinated, you should have already received all required doses specified by the